-In your Menu bar, you will now see a new tab called Develop.
+In the menu bar, you will now see a new tab called Develop.

-Now that we have enabled this developer mode, we can access the source code of a webpage in three different ways.
+Now that you have enabled this developer mode, you can access the source code of a web page in three different ways:

-Option 1: On any webpage, go to Develop in the Menu bar, and select Show Page Source.
+- With the web page open, go to Develop in the menu bar and select Show Page Source.

-Option 2: On the webpage for which you want to see the source code, press the Option/Alt + Command + U keys simultaneously.
+- On the web page for which you want to see the source code, press the Option + Command + U keys simultaneously.

-Option 3: This is probably the easiest option.
+- This is probably the easiest option.
 Simply Control-click or right-click on an empty area of the page and select Show Page Source.

 When performing any of these actions, the source code of the page will then appear at the bottom of your Safari window.
 From there, you can inspect all you want.